samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 ## Handling Authentication

 We are going to help the application know what to do once the authentication process takes place.
-So if we look at our handleAuthentication function in our auth services file, you'll see that we will take in the accessToken and the idToken to then set the session.
+If we look at our `handleAuthentication` function in our auth services file, you'll see that we will take in the `accessToken` to then set the session.
 If these things are not passed through and we cannot properly handle the authentication, then this function being called will reject with an error.
 Here in our callback route, we will be using that function to allow for this to all take place.

 Create the file